 Thursday October 22, 3pm – 4.30pm

-Justine Humphry and Chris Chesher (University of Sydney)
+Justine Humphry, Chris Chesher and Sophia Maalsen (University of Sydney)

 This talk will present research findings from the Smart Publics project focusing on smart city user imaginaries and public encounters with media hybridised forms of smart street furniture.

 This new book analyses land and labour relationships in the global food system and considers whose knowledge counts in science communication on health and climate issues.

 Thursday November 19, 3pm – 4.30pm

 This seminar explores hyperlinking behaviours among Ukrainian Canadians to map geographic, linguistic, and political boundaries of the Ukrainian national web.